Abdul-Hannan786/Abdul-Hannan786/README.md

 - 🎓 I’m currently a student at **Saylani Mass IT Training**

-- 💬 Feel free to ask me about **Frontend Development, React, or JavaScript**
+- 💬 Feel free to ask me about **Full Stack Development, React, or JavaScript**

 - 📫 How to reach me **abdulhannanhere@gmail.com**